 This Office 365 Comparison Chart reveals the different options and limitations that are available.
 If you want to know more about the difference between two specific plans, just scroll down to find some in-depth articles.

-There are two trials available, Office 365 Business Premium and Office 365 Enterprise E3.
-If you have a small company, with less then 50 employees I recommend starting with an Office 365 Business Premium trial.
+There are two trails available, Microsoft 365 Business Premium and Office 365 Enterprise E3.
+If you have a small company, with less then 50 employees I recommend starting with a Microsoft 365 Business Premium trial.
 Business gives you some nice services like Invoicing and Outlook Customer Manager.

 If you have more then 50 employees I would recommend going for the Enterprise solution.
 It’s more expensive, but the Compliance and Information Protection services will help you protect your data and make it easier for you to comply with Business regulations and industry standards.